mongodb/docs/source/administration/backups.rst

 Without Journaling
 ~~~~~~~~~~~~~~~~~~

-If your :program:`mongod` instance does not running with journaling enabled,
+If your :program:`mongod` instance does not run with journaling
-obtaining a functional backup of a consistent state is more
+enabled, obtaining a functional backup of a consistent state is more
 complicated.
-Flush all writes to disk and
+Flush all writes to disk and lock the database to prevent
-lock the database to prevent writes during the backup
+writes during the backup process.
-process.

 To flush writes and lock the database before performing the snapshot,
 issue the following command: